-Progress is measured at the end of each course within the program as follows:
+The evaluation criteria for Satisfactory Academic Progress is to be measured at the end of each course within the program as follows:

-- Achieve a minimum average of 70% on written quiz scores - Attaining one (1) certification in each process (if applicable) - Students must maintain a satisfactory standing in order to advance to the next course within the program - Maintain a minimum of 90% attendance to determine that student is maintaining a satisfactory pace of completion (Tardiness will affect this percentage number)
+- AWI uses a 100% grade scale on quizzes/tests. - Achieve a minimum average of 70% on written quiz scores on a 100% scale. - Attain one (1) certification in each process (if applicable) - Students must maintain a satisfactory standing in order to advance to the next course within the program - Maintain a minimum 90% attendance to determine that a student is maintaining a satisfactory pace of completion (Tardiness will affect this percentage).
+Missing fourteen (14) or more consecutive days without notifying the school will result in termination.